World Cup 2026 · 11 June to 19 July · USA, Canada, Mexico

 - How does corneredge.bet predict World Cup corners?

 - The model reads each team corner and attacking form, adjusts for the opponent, then compares the fair price to the live odds to find value.
-National team form carries less data than club form, so early reads are lighter and tighten as group games are played.
+National team form carries less data than club form, so early reads are lighter and tighten as more matches are played.
 The full method is on the methodology page.

 - Which 2026 World Cup match has the most goals expected?